FedEx oversized fees explained [Updated for 2026]

 Combined length and girth* exceed 105″

 The surcharge amount is determined per shipping zone and doesn’t vary by the offending dimension.
-For example, a Zone-2 shipment will incur the same AHS, whether the charge is triggered by the package’s length or combined weight and girth.
+For example, a Zone-2 shipment will incur the same AHS whether the charge is triggered by the package’s length, combined length and girth, or cubic volume.

 NOTE: FedEx uses dimensional weight (DIM weight) pricing to calculate shipping rates based on package size rather than actual weight.
 This accounts for the extra space and resources needed to process bulky shipments.

-To calculate dimensional weight, multiply length x height x width (rounded to the nearest inch) and divide by 139.
+To calculate dimensional weight, multiply length × height × width (rounded to the nearest inch) and divide by 139.
 Then, round any decimal results up to the higher whole pound.
 Alternatively, calculate the specific DIM weight for your package using our dimensional weight calculator.

 The table below shows the specific amounts of the size-based AHS fee for domestic shipping zones and on international routes.

 NOTE: A package that breaches the size thresholds for AHS will also be subject to a 40-lb minimum billable weight.
-For example, if you’re shipping a curtain rod that weighs 6 lbs and measures 70″ x 8″ x 8″, its dimensional weight will be 33 lbs.
+For example, if you’re shipping a curtain rod that weighs 6 lbs and measures 70″ × 8″ × 8″, its dimensional weight will be 33 lbs.

 In this example, both the actual and the dimensional weight are lower than 40 lbs, so FedEx will treat the package as a 40-lb parcel when calculating the base rates.

-Example: Consider three shipments—an office chair, a frameless canvas, and a framed painting.
-As the table below illustrates, these three shipments might trigger the dimension-based AHS by breaching different dimension thresholds.
+Example: Consider four shipments—an office chair, a frameless canvas, a framed painting, and a large pillow.
+As the table below illustrates, these four shipments might trigger the dimension-based AHS by breaching different dimension thresholds.

 Weight-based AHS